BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 This tutorial covers the absolute basics for modders to start writing mods with [Norbytes Script Extender](https://github.com/Norbyte/bg3se/tree/main).

-You can start this tutorial even with no knowledge about programming.

-This tutorial assumes that you know how to install mods and and Script Extender.
-So please familiarize yourself with those topic on the relevant wiki pages:
+No prior knowledge about programming is required; however, please familiarize yourself with how to install mods and Script Extender:

 -   [How to install .pak files](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files)
 -   [Installing Script Extender and activating the console](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender)

-For further information, follow the links in [09.
-Useful Resources](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-9-useful-resources) on the bottom of this page that this guide is based on

 After reading this guide, feel free to follow the tutorial: [**Creating your First SE Mod (TBA)**](https://wiki.bg3.community/en/Tutorials/ScriptExtender/creating_your_first_se_mod)